Flowentech/poura/README.md

 Check out the live demo of poura here: [Live Preview](https://poura-app.vercel.app/)

-## 🎥 Watch the Preview Video on YouTube

-Take a look at YouTube video by watching the demo: [Watch the Video](https://youtu.be/dfQ_WwWV6g8)

 ## 💻 Tech Stack

 - **Next.js 15** – React framework for production